parprae/Project1/README.md

-# project1
+# Project1
-this is the first project of my interaction design class
+This is the Project 1 of my Interaction Design class